 I have no idea if it is possible to raise this money, all I know is we must try.

-We genuinely believed that Rupert’s treatment would be fully funded by the NHS so previous funds raised through Rupert’s Revenge, have gone direct to our previously chosen charities; our local children’s oncology unit, Cancer Research UK and CLIC Sargent.
-To date over £30,000 has been raised to help other children.
+We genuinely believed that Rupert’s treatment would be fully funded by the NHS so previous funds raised prior to February 2017 through Rupert’s Revenge, have gone direct to our previously chosen charities; our local children’s oncology unit, Cancer Research UK and CLIC Sargent.
+To February 2017 over £30,000 has been raised to help other children.

 Sadly, it’s now Rupert that desperately needs your help.